 Why is ethnicity pay reporting on the agenda?

-The growing commitment to diversity, equity, and inclusion (DEI) has brought attention to the differences in earnings across groups of society.
+The higher profile of diversity, equity, and inclusion (DEI) issues brought attention to the differences in earnings across groups of society.

 Recent data continues to show that ethnic minority employees earn less on average, even within the same organisation.
 This can run into thousands of pounds.